-Exclusive Workers Compensation Leads
+Exclusive, Real Time Workers Compensation Leads

-For some firms, workers compensation leads are a nice addition to a personal injury law practice, while others focus solely on workers comp law.
+For some firms, workers compensation leads are a nice addition to marketing a personal injury law practice, while others focus solely on workers compensation law.
 One of the advantages to this is, that while workers comp leads generally cost less than personal injury leads or auto accident leads, and often times they can lead to a personal injury claim as well if a defective product or personally driven car was involved.
 They can also lead to Social Security Disability cases down the road if the injured worker is expected to be out of work for an extended period of time.

 How Our Workers Compensation Leads Are Generated?

 We advertise to attract people searching for info about, or attorneys for, their workers comp claim.
 Then we give people some general information, after which people who want to take it a step further and discuss their issue with a local attorney fill out a form.

 Upon form submission, we screen for specific criteria (must be injured, must not already have legal representation, must provide valid contact info, etc).

 You are only billed when a workers compensation lead is delivered that meets all qualifications:

 - Must have been injured

 - Detailed client information required (Name, City, Zip, Phone)

 - Accident date must be within your states’ SOL